-What Causes Back Pain?
+What is Back Pain?

-Back pain occurs when one or more nerves in the spinal column become impinged, or pinched.
-This is commonly caused by a disc or bone spur pushing into the canal that houses the spinal cord, the cauda equina, and the nerve roots.
+First of all, back pain is a symptom of an underlying condition or injury.
+Acute back pain occurs when nerve(s) in the spinal column become impinged or pinched.
+This is commonly caused by a disc or bone spur pushing into the canal.
+This canal houses the spinal cord, the cauda equina, and the nerve roots.

 - Discectomy – the removal of all or part of the offending disc